vamshimerugu22/Assignment2-Merugu/README.md

 ---

 #  Directons from Maryville to Bejjikal
-1.Book a ride  from maryville to chicago
+1 .Book a ride  from maryville to chicago
-2.Buy a ticket from airport
+2. Buy a ticket from airport
-    1.Waiting for flight
+    1. Waiting for flight
     2.Boarding flight
-3.Reached destination
+3. Reached destination